nicholas-miklaucic/avid/README.md

 TODO:

-- [ ] Move things into config files
-- [ ] Take a look at latent space, both species and encoder
-- [ ] Implement upsampler and diffusion transformer backend
-- [ ] Implement warmstart/encoder warmstart
 - [ ] Perhaps configure DiLED in addition to normal diffusion and encoder losses
+- [ ] How to train the encoder?
+As part of the normal process or separately?
+- [ ] EMA
-- [ ] EMA/SWA
+- [ ] Refactor diffusion trainer into TrainingRun so we can get dashboards again